Smart "Predict, then Optimize": Computational Approaches

 where $\lambda \geq 0$ is a regularization parameter.
 Since the SPO loss is convex as stated in Proposition \ref{prop:convex_ub}, then the above problem is a convex optimization problem as long as $\Omega(\cdot)$ is a convex function.

 We mainly consider two approaches for solving problem \eqref{erm_true3}: {\em (i)} reformulations based on modeling $\ellS(\cdot, c)$ using duality, and {\em (ii)} stochastic gradient based methods that instead rely only on an optimization oracle for problem \eqref{poi}.
-The reformulation based approach {\em (i)} requires an explicit description of the feasible region $S$, for example if $S$ is a polytope then this approach necessitates working with an explicit list of inequality constraints describing $S$.
-On the other hand, the stochastic gradient based approach {\em (ii)} does not require an explicit description of $S$ and instead works by iteratively calling the optimization oracle $w^\ast(\cdot)$.
-Therefore it is much more straightforward to adapt the stochastic gradient descent approach to problems with complicated constraints, such as mixed integer or nonlinear problems.
-While approach {\em (i)} is more restrictive in its requirements, it does offer a few advantages.
-Depending on the structure of $S$, for example if $S$ is a polytope with known linear inequality constraints, then approach {\em (i)} may able to utilize off-the-shelf conic optimization solvers such as CPLEX and Gurobi that are capable of producing high accuracy solutions for small to medium sized problem instances.
+The reformulation based approach {\em (i)} requires an explicit description of the feasible region $S$, for example if $S$ is a polytope then this approach necessitates working with an explicit list of inequality constraints describing $S$. {\blockedit On the other hand, the stochastic gradient based approach {\em (ii)} does not require an explicit description of $S$ and instead \emph{only} relies on iteratively calling the optimization oracle $w^\ast(\cdot)$ in order to compute stochastic subgradients of the SPO+ loss (see Proposition \ref{prop:convex_ub}).
+Therefore it is much more straightforward to apply the stochastic gradient descent approach to problems with complicated constraints, such as nonlinear problems as well as combinatorial and mixed-integer problems as mentioned in Remark \ref{remark:mixed}.} While approach {\em (i)} is more restrictive in its requirements, it does offer a few advantages.
+Depending on the structure of $S$, for example if $S$ is a polytope with known linear inequality constraints, then approach {\em (i)} may able to utilize off-the-shelf conic optimization solvers such as CPLEX and Gurobi that are capable of producing high accuracy solutions for small to medium sized problem instances (see Section~\ref{sec:reform}).
 However, for large scale instances where $d$, $p$, and $n$ might be very large, conic solvers based on interior point methods do not scale as well.
-Stochastic gradient methods, on the other hand, scale much better to instances where $n$ may be extremely large, and possibly also to instances where $d$ and $p$ are large but the optimization oracle $w^\ast(\cdot)$ is efficiently computable due to the speical structure of $S$.
+Stochastic gradient methods, on the other hand, scale much better to instances where $n$ may be extremely large, and possibly also to instances where $d$ and $p$ are large but the optimization oracle $w^\ast(\cdot)$ is efficiently computable due to the special structure of $S$.
+The details of the approach \textit{(ii)} can be found in Appendix \ref{sec:sgd}.